TheGoodlike13/sahyun_bot/README.md

 yes, it can be a very laggy website, unfortunately; though this is overkill for sure :)

-CookieFilename = filename for cookie storage; defaults to '.cookie_jar'; speeds up login process for subsequent launches of the bot; IF EMPTY - cookies are only stored in memory only
+CookieFilename = filename for cookie storage; defaults to '.cookie_jar'; speeds up login process for subsequent launches of the bot; IF EMPTY - cookies are only stored in memory only;
+to avoid clashing with tests, '.cookie_jar_test' is automatically replaced with default value

 #### [system]